Pik-Fix: Restoring and Colorizing Old Photos: Related Work

-More recently, deep neural networks have produced very good results on the automatic image colorization problems~\cite{larsson2016learning,iizuka2016let,zhang2016colorful,zhao2018pixel,deshpande2015learning,cheng2015deep,zhang2017real,isola2017image}.
+Driven by deep neural networks, automatic image colorization have made great progress recently~\cite{zhao2018pixel,deshpande2015learning,cheng2015deep,zhang2017real}.
 Semantics analysis has been identified for successful colorization.
 For example, \cite{iizuka2016let} and \cite{zhao2018pixel} design two-branch architectures that explicitly learn to fuse the local image features with global semantic predictions.
 The authors of \cite{su2020instance} argue that pixel-level analysis is insufficient to learn subtle variations of object appearance and color, and shows that incorporating object-level analysis into that regression architecture yields better performance.
+Some works also try to employ reference images to help colorization and use a variety of ways to compute correspondence between the input pictures and the reference data, including pixel comparison \cite{welsh2002transferring,liu2008intrinsic}, semantic matching \cite{ironi2005colorization,charpiat2008automatic}, and super-pixel level \cite{gupta2012image,chia2011semantic} similarities.